 Horizon Air Pilot Development Program

-Announcing Hawaii’s first Flight School/Airline Partnership
+Announcing Hawaii’s first Flight School/Airline Collaboration

 Announced in February 2025, the Horizon Air Pilot Development Program (PDP) marks a groundbreaking milestone for aspiring aviators in Hawaii.
-As the only Hawaii-based flight school working with a major airline, Pacific Flight Academy (PFA) is proud to offer this exclusive program in collaboration with Horizon Air—a regional subsidiary of Alaska Air Group, which includes Alaska Airlines and Hawaiian Airlines.
+As the only Hawaii-based flight school working with a major airline, Pacific Flight Academy (PFA) is proud to offer this program in collaboration with Horizon Air—a regional subsidiary of Alaska Air Group, which includes Alaska Airlines and Hawaiian Airlines.
 This initiative keeps local talent rooted in the islands during training, providing a seamless, cost-effective path from zero time to a professional airline career.
 No more leaving Hawaii for flight training—build your wings here and fly home to serve your community.

 Whether you're a high school graduate dreaming of the skies or a career-changer ready to pivot, the PDP empowers you with financial support, mentorship, and guaranteed opportunities.
 With over 430 students enrolled nationwide (as of the program's launch), this Hawaii-exclusive track is designed to address the pilot shortage while fostering homegrown talent.